 For the sake of writing, Dinesh never got married.

 It was Dinesh’s love for his handwritten Vidya Darshan that never let him get married and have kids.
 His passion for writing newspaper never benefitted him on a monetary basis, but he has no regrets of choosing it over his good future.

 He doesn’t have a huge audience, but he says, even if one man is satisfied with his newspaper, he feels accomplished.

 Like every journalist, Dinesh writes to bring a positive change with his words.
 Though he doesn’t have the modern technology, he believes that his mission of educating and spreading awareness is accomplished if even one of his readers is happy and satisfied with his handwritten media.

 Selfless Dinesh is working hard every day without any support or fixed employment.

 It has been 17 years since Dinesh is writing and selling his newspaper.
-While talking to Bindass India, Dinesh revealed that he has got many offers, but he rejected them all.
+While talking to Bindass India, Dinesh revealed that he receives many offers, but he rejects them all.
 He believes that though he doesn’t have a thousand copies, he has the faith of spending 3-4 hours and creating the best of what he has.
 And that is what he has been doing till now.